ishimwezachee/Blog_web_RoR/README.md

 ## Acknowledgments

-- This project built in MICROVERSE.
+- A special thanks to Microverse for inspiring this project.

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](./LICENCE) licensed.